jaz303/fd-geom-test/README.md

 return v1;
 ```

-The second example creates two fewer temporary objects but the prices is that its API is less intuitive.
+The second example creates fewer temporary objects but the price is that its API is less intuitive.
 Most of the time, however, we're not worried about efficiency so the code in the more readable first example should be fine.

 All of my geometry libraries expose their operations through three "flavours" of API, allowing readable code to be used the majority of the time, with the option to drop down to more memory-efficient methods as necessary.
 The three API flavours are: